Cricket: Afghanistan V West Indies ODI Scoreboard - UrduPoint

 Cricket: Afghanistan V West Indies ODI Scoreboard

-Scoreboard after Afghanistan's innings in the third and final one-day international against West Indies in Lucknow on Monday
+Final scoreboard of the third and final one-day international between Afghanistan and West Indies in Lucknow on Monday

-Lucknow, India, (APP - UrduPoint / Pakistan Point News - 11th Nov, 2019 ) :Scoreboard after Afghanistan's innings in the third and final one-day international against West Indies in Lucknow on Monday: Afghanistan H.
+Lucknow, India, (APP - UrduPoint / Pakistan Point News - 11th Nov, 2019 ) :Final scoreboard of the third and final one-day international between Afghanistan and West Indies in Lucknow on Monday: Afghanistan H.

 Zazai c Lewis b Paul 50 I. Zadran lbw b Joseph 2 R. Shah c Pooran b Paul 10 I. Alikhil b Paul 9 A. Afghan c Shepherd b Joseph 86 N. Zadran c King b Chase 30 M. Nabi not out 50 R. Khan c Walsh b Shepherd 0 Extras (b1, lb3, w8) 12 Total (7 wickets, 50 overs) 249 Did not bat: S.